 Note: You can get as targeted as you like with the leads you send to Salesforce.
 Just click ‘Add data’ to add more data.

-Set up a follow up rule in a visitor auto message
+Set up a follow up rule in an ongoing message

-When you create a visitor auto message with an email collector anyone who replies will become a lead in Intercom.
+When you create an ongoing message to visitors with an email collector anyone who replies will become a lead in Intercom.
 You should set up follow up rules to automatically send these leads to Salesforce too.

 Note: You’ll need to choose ‘chat’ as your message type, ‘email collector’ as your response type and send your message in ‘full.’